coderaiser/putout/README.md

 ### Ignore

-When you need to ignore some routes no metter what, you can use `ignore` section in `.putout.json`:
+When you need to ignore some routes no matter what, you can use `ignore` section in `.putout.json`:

 ```json
 {